Xavopls/Raspberry-kit/README.md

 `docker-compose up -d`

 ## Using it
 Let's assume the Raspberry private address is `192.168.1.23` and we are trying to access it from the LAN.

 To access Jellyfin: http://192.168.1.23:8096
 To access Transmission: http://192.168.1.23:9091
 To access Flexget UI: http://192.168.1.23:5050
 To access Pihole UI: http://192.168.1.23/admin
+To access Samba: Open the file explorer in Windows, press CTRL+L and type `\\192.168.1.23`